-For these sections, a 33-hour commercial test The Central and North Cape sections of the Northwest Kodiak District and the fishing period may occur from NOON June 14 Southwest Afognak Section of the through 9:00 PM June 15.
-An extension of this period will depend on escapement through the weir Afognak District (Figure 4, 5, and 6). and buildup in Karluk Lagoon (Appendix B1).
+The Central and North Cape Sections of the Northwest Kodiak District and the Southwest Afognak Section of the Afognak District (Figures 4-6).
+For these sections, a 33-hour commercial test fishing period may occur from noon June 14 through 9:00 PM June 15.
+An extension of this period will depend on escapement through the weir and buildup in Karluk Lagoon (Appendix B1).
 The commercial catch from this period will be used to assess the strength of the sockeye salmon run to the Karluk system.

-Anton Larsen Bay, Sharatin Bay, Terror These sections may open at NOON on June 14 as a Bay, Inner Uganik Bay, Spiridon Bay, 33-hour commercial test fishing period.
-Zachar Bay, Kizhuyak and Uyak Bay sections of the Northwest Kodiak District (Figure 6).
+Anton Larsen Bay, Sharatin Bay, Terror Bay, Inner Uganik Bay, Spiridon Bay, Zachar Bay, Kizhuyak and Uyak Bay Sections of the Northwest Kodiak District (Figure 6).